TraxlerCA/Spark/README.md

 A: Yes, any Ollama-supported model (e.g., Llama3, DeepSeek, Phi3).

 **Q: How do I reset my vector store?**
-A: Run `python ingest.py --reset` to wipe and rebuild.
+A: Run `python -m ingest.py --reset` to wipe and rebuild.

 ---